byjpr/MapRewire/README.md

 Syntactic sugar to simply bulk rekey maps.
 MapRewire takes two arguments, data (map) and transformation (list of transformations).

-Main Syntax: `left<~right`.
-Left value is the map that holds the data and keys you'd like to update, Right value is an Elixir List that contains a string for each of the keys that you'd like to update.
-Transformation Syntax: `left=>right`.
-Left is the original key, right is the new key.

 ### Why did I do this?

 Simply because I am super lazy, and writing out functions to take maps and convert them to different keys was boring (and irritating) the shit out of me.

 writing out `%{"id"=>"234923409", "title"=>"asdf"}<~['title=>name', 'id=>another_id']` is a much nicer than: `defp convert_map(data), do: %{ "another_id" => data["id"], "name" => data["title"] }`.

+### TL;DR; Syntax

+1. Main Syntax: `left<~right`.
+Left value is the map that holds the data and keys you'd like to update, Right value is an Elixir List that contains a string for each of the keys that you'd like to update.
+2. Transformation Syntax: `left=>right`.
+Left is the original key, right is the new key.

 ## Getting started